 Kayaking Vancouver Island is challenging; there are waves, currents, changing tides and hidden rocks everywhere that cause challenges for even the most advanced kayakers.

-At the end of the day, you don’t know when you should stay close to shore or when you should paddle away from land and you don’t know where the shore will be at your campsite from night to day.
+At the end of the day, you don’t know when you should stay close to shore or when you should paddle away from land and you don’t know where the shore will be at your campsite from night today.
 A guide will know everything in the area like the back of their hand.

 Another huge reason is you would not believe the things we would have missed without a guide.
-Our guide show us things in and out of the water that we simply would have missed if it was just us.
+Our guide showed us things in and out of the water that we simply would have missed if it was just us.
 This is what made the kayaking trip so magical.

-Safety is always important while out on adventure.
+Safety is always important while out on an adventure.
 Having a guide helps if things go wrong and things can go wrong quickly.
 Are you prepared if your kayaking partner gets sick, hurt or capsizes?

 You may think it will not happen but it can.
 Our kayaking guide, Andy, is a first responder in the area and he told us about incidents that happen weekly like: kayakers running out of water/food to kayakers getting so sick they can’t paddle and need to be rescued from floating out into the Pacific Ocean.

 A guide also knows the rules and regulations of the area.
 You may think you can just go off and camp anywhere, that is not the case.
 There are protected wildlife areas and ecological reserves where camping is not permitted.

 Entry to some areas is discouraged or prohibited.
 Do you know those prohibited areas?
 Probably not.